heroku/terraform-provider-heroku/docs/resources/addon.md

 * `plan` - The plan name
 * `provider_id` - The ID of the plan provider
 * `config_vars` - The Configuration variables of the add-on
-* `config_var_values` - A map of the configuration variable's values queried from the app.
+* `config_var_values` - A sensitive map of the add-on's configuration variables.
 Upon add-on creation, these values will be up-to-date, while the app's own `config_vars` require another Terraform refresh cycle to be updated.
-Useful when an output is set to an add-on config var value, or when a configuration needs to operate on a new add-on during an apply.
+Useful when an output contains an add-on config var value, or when a configuration needs to operate on a new add-on during an apply.

 ## Import